Renny Harlin: Unproduced and upcoming films

+By 1989, Carolco had acquired a Florida-based hurricane epic that would later be known as Gale Force, budgeted at $40 million.
+The project began with a screenplay by David Chappe, and Harlin signed on to direct in a $3 million deal.
+By mid-1990, the film was publicly announced, with the Los Angeles Times noting it would follow the release of Die Hard 2.
+Harlin initially worked with a draft by Joe Eszterhas, which he described as "a very erotic, very suspenseful thriller in the style of Key Largo," while Eszterhas framed his version as "a film noir mood piece."
+The studio subsequently brought in multiple writers, including Lawrence Konner, Mark Rosenthal, Henry Bean, Robert Avrech, Richard Tuggle, and Dean Devlin, before returning to Chappe's original concept about a man defending a coastal town from contemporary pirates during a hurricane.
+Sylvester Stallone, who remained attached in the starring role throughout development, was reportedly more concerned with the action scenes rather than the evolving script.
+By the time the project was shelved, Carolco had spent an estimated $1.75 million on script development alone; and $6 million overall, with pre-production expenses included.
+In October 1991, Harlin and Stallone were reassigned to Cliffhanger.
+Harlin later lamented never getting to make Gale Force, noting that it "would have, in essence, made Twister many years before Twister."
+While both he and producer Daniel Melnick indicated interest in revisiting the project, it ultimately never entered production.

+In July 1990, he told the LA Times of his recent successes: "I've gotten to the point now where I can choose what I'm going to do. [...]
+One of the projects that I'm developing to direct is about the environment and the ozone layer and about nuclear weapons and whales and dolphins and everything."
+In a separate interview with the NY Times, he described said film as his "pet project" and announced it to be his next, upon completing Gale Force.
 In August 1992, Harlin had lined up Warriors of the Rainbow to be his next film following Cliffhanger, reteaming with producer Mario Kassar.
-The script was by David Williamson and John Briley and focused on Greenpeace, specifically the early 1970s work of Robert Hunter.
+The script was written by David Williamson and John Briley and focused on Greenpeace, specifically the early 1970s work of Robert Hunter.
 "My life's mission is to make that movie," Harlin stressed to Variety.
 "I hope it will attract a name star.
 I want to make movies of substance–that will entertain and make people think."
-He wanted to cast both John Lithgow and Laura Dern for undisclosed parts in the film.
+He wanted to cast both John Lithgow and Dern for undisclosed parts in the film.
 At the time, he planned to follow it up with a film for Warner Bros., The Original Gangster, which deals with black L.A. gangs in the 1960s and with one of the founders of the Crips.
 Richard Dilello was writing the script.
 Harlin dubbed the story as one about "making peace instead of violence."
 Approximately $1.3 million in development costs was spent on Warriors of the Rainbow, despite never going into production.